anasizhar/oscp-prep/Box Solving Methodology.md

 - [ ] Port Scanning
   - Run a vuln scan on all ports using: `nmap -p- -Pn -sCV <host>`
   - Check for the services enumerated by nmap on each port and take notes seperately for each service: `Port 80 - Tomcat 8.x`
   - If version is not enumerated by nmap google the service name and check if it has any publicly available exploits.
 Like in below example nmap enumerated only `gopher` but not the version, so it's wise to google "Gopher Exploits" and check if there are any prioritise the code execution ones.
-If any, add it in the notes of respective port
+If any, add it in the notes of respective port.

     `70/tcp  open gopher`